yuanchaiyc/Ling471/assignments/Assignment-1.md

     `ssh your-NetID@patas.ling.washington.edu`

      (It will ask you whether you should add patas to trusted hosts; type yes.)
+1. Check that you have proper access to patas.
+You should see something like: `your-user-name@patas:~$`.
+If you don't yet have access, let Olga know.
+Sometimes there are delays in how the accounts are created and set up.

 1. Clone your git repository into your home directory on patas: